zalakuldip2011/NexEd/frontend/src/docs/YOUTUBE_INTEGRATION.md

 ## Overview

-Edemy now supports YouTube video integration for course content creation.
+NexEd now supports YouTube video integration for course content creation.
 This cost-effective solution allows instructors to host their videos on YouTube and embed them in their courses without the need for expensive video hosting services.

 ## How It Works